Research and new developments for lupus

 We're currently funding research into many aspects of lupus, including:

-- investigating why common genetic changes in the gene IKZF2 seem to increase an individual's risk of developing lupus
+- why common genetic changes in the gene IKZF2 seem to increase an individual's risk of developing lupus

-- Our experimental Arthritis Treatment Centre for Children is trialling new and existing treatments in children with different forms of childhood arthritis and lupus.
+In addition, our Experimental Arthritis Treatment Centre for Children is trialling new and existing treatments in children with different forms of childhood arthritis and lupus.